webbuyrich/javascript-employee/README.md

 # javascript-employee
-This is a simple app that checks in employees at work using json
+This is a simple app that shows employee status using json and pure javascript